-PSoC EEPROM memory is a byte addressable nonvolatile memory.
-The CY8C58LP has 2 KB of EEPROM memory to store user data.
+PSoC EEPROM memory is a byte-addressable nonvolatile memory.
+The CY8C38 has up to 2 KB of EEPROM memory to store user data.
 Reads from EEPROM are random access at the byte level.
 Reads are done directly; writes are done by sending write commands to an EEPROM programming interface.
 CPU code execution can continue from flash during EEPROM writes.
 EEPROM is erasable and writeable at the row level.
 The EEPROM is divided into 128 rows of 16 bytes each.
 The factory default values of all EEPROM bytes are 0.

-Because the EEPROM is mapped to the Cortex-M3 Peripheral region, the CPU cannot execute out of EEPROM.
+Because the EEPROM is mapped to the 8051 xdata space, the CPU can not execute out of EEPROM.
 There is no ECC hardware associated with EEPROM.
 If ECC is required it must be handled in firmware.

 It can take as much as 20 milliseconds to write to EEPROM or flash.
 During this time the device should not be reset, or unexpected changes may be made to portions of EEPROM or flash.
-Reset sources (see Reset Sources on page 32) include XRES pin, software reset, and watchdog; care should be taken to make sure that these are not inadvertently activated.
+Reset sources (see Section 6.3.1) include XRES pin, software reset, and watchdog; care should be taken to make sure that these are not inadvertently activated.
 In addition, the low voltage detect circuits should be configured to generate an interrupt instead of a reset.